One Health and Development Initiative (OHDI)

 Dr. Kikiope Oluwarore

-Dr. Kikiope Oluwarore is a veterinarian with over 13 years of experience in One Health, Global Health Security and Animal Welfare programming, research, and nonprofit management.
-She bagged her DVM degree from the University of Ibadan, Nigeria, and completed her M.Sc. degree in Global Health and Infectious Diseases as a Commonwealth Scholar at the University of Edinburgh, Scotland, United Kingdom.
+Dr. Kikiope Oluwarore is a veterinarian with over 14 years of experience in One Health operationalization across cross-cutting fields – managing relevant programs, research, and nonprofits, locally and internationally.
+She bagged her DVM degree from the University of Ibadan, Nigeria, and completed her M.Sc. degree in Global Health and Infectious Diseases at the University of Edinburgh, United Kingdom.

-She has led/is leading relevant projects and/or consulted for other institutions such as the World Health Organization (WHO), African Union-Inter African Bureau for Animal Resources (AU-IBAR), Animal Advocacy Africa (AAA), and Africa Network for Animal Welfare (ANAW), among others.
-Furthermore, she has previously conducted investigations and published media articles on One Health issues with international media organizations such as Code for Africa and Inter-news’ Earth Journalism Network (EJN).
+She has consulted for institutions such as the World Health Organization (WHO), International Federation of the Red Cross (IFRC), African Union-Inter African Bureau for Animal Resources (AU-IBAR), Animal Advocacy Africa (AAA), and Africa Network for Animal Welfare (ANAW), among others.

-Her skills and expertise span across multisectoral One Health operationalization for global health security, biosecurity, health systems strengthening, conservation, animal welfare integration and advisory for sustainable food systems.
+Her One Health skills and expertise span across multiple sectors including global health security, biosecurity, health systems strengthening, AMR, climate change, conservation, animal welfare integration and advisory for sustainable food systems.

 Dr. Kikiope Oluwarore_Executive Director (1) (1)